Propagation icon

 macOS: AAX / AU / VST3 for macOS 11 or later Windows: VST3

-Propagation 1.0.1 is now publicly available.
-This update fixes a bug, and I still have more ideas for it, so the controls, layout, and overall direction may continue to change quite a bit in future updates.
+Propagation 1.4.0 is now publicly available.
+This update makes small refinements to the reverb controls and refreshes the current public downloads.
+The controls, layout, and overall direction may continue to change quite a bit in future updates.

 What it does